RanTaimu/Adversarial-Transformation-Network/README.md

 ## Introduction

-  A simple implement of an Adversarial Autoencoding ATN(AAE ATN) proposed in [Adversarial Transformation Networks: Learning to Generate Adversarial Examples](https://arxiv.org/abs/1703.09387)
+  A simple implement of an Adversarial Autoencoding ATN(AAE ATN) proposed in [Adversarial Transformation Networks: Learning to Generate Adversarial Examples](https://arxiv.org/abs/1703.09387) using tensorflow.

+## Requirements

+python 3.5
+tensorflow 1.1.0
+matplotlib (for result visualizing)

 ## Usage